antononcube/WL-MonadicEventRecordsTransformations-paclet/README.md

 * Groups corresponding to the same variable are used to make a sparse matrix corresponding to that variable.

-* In the obtained variable sparse matrices each rows corresponds to an entitity identifier.
+* In the obtained variable sparse matrices each rows corresponds to an entity identifier.

 * The matrices are normalized according to the computational specification.

 * A normalization can be "global" across all entities for a given variable, or "local", separately computed for each matrix row.

-Here is flowchart encompassing most of the ERTMon workflows:
+Here is a flowchart encompassing most of the ***ERTMon*** workflows:

 ![](./Documentation/Diagrams/ERTMon-workflows.jpg)